 If both the plot and the characters are in the same place at the end of the scene as they were at the beginning, that’s a sign the pace has stalled and that scene is not earning its keep.

 Want to read the rest of this article?
-Join our free community to get the rest of our top tips, plus a truck-load of other resources.
+Log in or join our free community to get the rest of our top tips, plus a truck-load of other resources.
 Whoever said you don't get anything in this life for free?

 4. Now think about your characters